ZOTAC Gaming GeForce RTX 3050 Twin Edge OC Review

 It definitely doesn’t perform as well as the RTX 2060 in terms of performance.
 Although it has somewhat stronger raster performance than the GTX 1660 SUPER, the ray tracing and DLSS capabilities are really what set this card apart.
 Personally, I believe that the DLSS is a helpful tool that may improve your gaming experience even if you don’t play with ray tracing enabled.

-Although the final retail pricing ($249 or 1200MYR) may not be as inexpensive as the MSRP claimed during the official introduction, this card’s 8GB RAM, apparent respectable ray tracing performance, and DLSS already make it superior than the RX 6500XT, which is roughly the same price.
+Although the final retail pricing ($249 or 1200MYR) may not be as inexpensive as the MSRP claimed during the official introduction, this card’s 8GB RAM, apparently respectable ray tracing performance, and DLSS already make it superior to the RX 6500XT, which is roughly the same price.
 Overall, for those looking to upgrade from cards like the GTX 1050 Ti or below, it’s a really good entry-level 1080P ‘RTX ON’ graphics card.

 ZOTAC Gaming GeForce RTX 3050 Twin Edge OC 5